joshrands/Canopy/README.md

 ## ToDo

 ### Parser
-0. Create python class for storing Emails
+1. Create class for storing Emails
+	- best to be C++ for integration with GUI
+2. Create parser for .eml file type
 	- take file name as input
-1. Create python parser for .eml file type
-2. Parse email location in meta data
+3. Know email location in meta data

 ### Data
 1. Python script for word count